StudyFrenchSpanish

 Do you want to become a polyglot?

-In that situation, Duolingo can play a small but crucial part in your goal.
+Duolingo can play a small but crucial part in your goal in that situation.

 The app doesn’t restrict how many languages you can learn concurrently.
 So, now you can easily switch between Spanish and French whenever you prefer.

-I’ve tried several apps, and most don’t allow learning another language unless I finish the first one.
+I’ve tried several apps, and most don’t allow me to learn another language unless I finish the first one.

 On the contrary, Duolingo allows you to learn many languages simultaneously.